-ii) Useful lives, recoverable amounts and impairment of property, plant and equipment iii) Fair value measurement of financial instruments
+ii) Useful lives, recoverable amounts and impairment of property, plant and equipment iii) Employee benefit obligations

 The estimated useful lives and recoverable amounts of property, plant and equipment are based on estimates and assumptions regarding the expected market outlook, expected future cash flows, obsolescence, demand, competition, known technological advances.
 The Company reviews the useful lives and recoverable amounts of property, plant and equipment at the end of each reporting date.